SKnoedler/Portfolio/README.md

 # Portfolio

 This is an overview of my knowledge and a brief summary of relevant projects which I completed for academic, self-learning, & hobby purposes.
-Please also take a look at my [Website](https://sknoedler.github.io) where you can find even more information.
+Please also take a look at my [Website](https://sknoedler.github.io).
 If you like what you see and you want to have a chat with me about my portfolio, work opportunities, or collaboration, write me an [email](mailto:st.knoedler@gmail.com).

 ## 1 Projects